wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

     ### Secret ID and AppRole

     Vault assigns a <strong>SecretID</strong> used to retrieve the contents of a Cubbyhole.
-    The SecretID is like an password associated with a <strong>AppRole</strong> definition, which is like a username.
+    The SecretID is like a password associated with a <strong>AppRole</strong> definition, which is like a username.

     Functionally speaking, the token provides authorization to use an encryption key from Vault's keyring to decrypt the data.
 See:

     * <a target="_blank" href="https://www.youtube.com/watch?v=BkL_lYCeCxY">VIDEO:</a> Cubbyhold Vault GUI demo.
     * https://www.hashicorp.com/blog/how-and-why-to-use-approle-correctly-in-hashicorp-vault
     * https://developer.hashicorp.com/vault/tutorials/recommended-patterns/pattern-approle?in=vault%2Frecommended-patterns
+    * <a target="_blank" href="https://www.youtube.com/watch?v=OIcIzFWjThM" title="Mar 9, 2018">VIDEO</a>: "Delivering Secret Zero: Vault AppRole with Terraform + Chef", with <a target="_blank" href="https://github.com/hashicorp/vault-guides/tree/master/identity/vault-chef-approle">repo</a> by SE Teddy Sacilowski references Seth Vargo's Chef + Vault <a target="_blank" href="https://www.hashicorp.com/blog/using-hashicorps-vault-with-chef">blog</a>/webinar
     <br /><br />

     ### Trusted Orchestrator

     Vault needs to send that Secret ID to the web-app through a <strong>Trusted Orchestrator</strong> (such as Kubernetes or Consul).

-11. Rather than exposing database credentials in transmission, for safe delivery to the Web App, Vault <strong>"wraps"</strong> the SecretID (address) within a short-lived single-use <strong>Wrapper token</strong>.
+1. Rather than exposing database credentials in transmission, for safe delivery to the Web App, Vault <strong>"wraps"</strong> the SecretID (address) within a short-lived single-use <strong>Wrapper token</strong>.

     * https://www.vaultproject.io/docs/concepts/response-wrapping
     * https://developer.hashicorp.com/vault/docs/concepts/response-wrapping